-To put it in a nut shell, half of his sermon was repeating and dissecting our church’s statement of faith, the second half was what can only be described as a plastic gospel presentation using wackadoodle arm movements and “short cuts for sharing Jesus” using jazz hands.
+To put it in a nut shell, half of his sermon was repeating and dissecting our church’s statement of faith.
+The second half was what can only be described as a plastic gospel presentation using wackadoodle arm movements and “short cuts for sharing Jesus” using jazz hands.
 There were lots of words…lots of repetition…so many words, and not really saying much.
-There was a painful disconnect from reality in his approach.
-At one point he even made a joke about being asked back, which gave the impression that it doesn’t happen very often, if ever.
+He had a painful disconnect from reality in his approach.
+At one point he even made a joke about being asked back.
+This gave the impression that it doesn’t happen very often.

-I cannot begin to tell you how disheartening it was.
+Overall, I found it so disheartening.
 I was kind of sick to my stomach.
-The circus act unfolding before me stood in such stark contrast to the holiness of what I had experienced less than 24 hours before, it was almost more than my heart could bear.
+The circus act unfolding before me stood in such stark contrast to the holiness of what I had experienced less than 24 hours before.
+It was almost more than my heart could bear.

-To give you a little context, my sisters and I have a long, long, so very long history of struggle with the church.
-I am still somewhat young, but often I feel spiritually old because of the accumulative effect of erosion on my heart.
+To give you a little context, my sisters and I have a long history of struggle with the church.
+I am still somewhat young, but often I feel spiritually old.
+Mostly because of the accumulative effect of erosion on my heart.
 I love the church, and I do not ever want to forsake it.
-She is the bride of Christ, and for better or for worse, she bears Christ’s message of hope for the world, but this guy was not helpful.
-It was a painful reminder why I am constantly fighting the desire to hold the church at arms length.
+She is the bride of Christ.
+For better or for worse, she bears Christ’s message of hope to the world.
+But this guy was not helpful.
+It was a painful reminder why I constantly fight the desire to hold the church at arms length.

 I left church that day completely discouraged and thoroughly disenchanted.
-I found myself asking, “Is this ‘the more,’ Jesus?
-Is this the offer?
-This can’t be it, it just can’t be.”
+In my mind I was asking, “Is this the more, Jesus?
+THIS is the offer?
+It just can’t be.”

 I have to say, Jesus is so infinitely and scandalously good.
 I had no idea how he would answer that question in the week that followed.
 By the sweet mercy of Jesus, we happened to be heading out west for our family vacation to Colorado Springs, Colorado.
 For those of you who may not know, that is where Ransomed Heart is based.
-That is where Craig McConnell was doing his final work on this side of the Kingdom, loving on his family before he went home to be with Jesus.
+That is where Craig McConnell did his final work on this side of the Kingdom.
+It’s the place where he loved on his family before he went home to be with Jesus.

 Honestly, I still can’t believe that we went there.
 I had mentioned to my husband in passing that I would love to go some day.
 My branch of the family tends to dwell in wistful mentions of ‘some day.’
-We tend to be philosophers and dreamers, while my husband’s people are definitely doers, and they do things very thoroughly, methodically and very well.
-Talk about ‘opposites attract,’…but I am so grateful for the balance!
-I guess after nearly sixteen years of marriage, I should know that I can’t hardly mention things ‘in passing,’ because my husband is apt to act on them!
+We tend to be philosophers and dreamers.
+On the other hand, my husband’s people are definitely doers.
+They do things very thoroughly, methodically and very well.
+Talk about ‘opposites attract!”
+But I am so grateful for the balance!
+I guess after nearly sixteen years of marriage, I should know that I can’t hardly mention things ‘in passing.’
+Because my husband is apt to act on them!
 I confess, if it were left to me, we never would have made this trip.
-I always worry about how much it will cost or if it’s really practical, or if it’s the right thing to do.
+I always worry about how much it will cost.
+There’s always doubt in my mind if it’s really practical, or if it’s the right thing to do.

 I’m always afraid…of everything.

 It’s scary for this flat country girl to be in a car in the mountains.
-I used to completely wig out when we would go over a hill if I couldn’t see what was coming beyond the crest of it.
-Needless to say, it made road trips a royal pain in the hiney for my parents, then later my husband…poor guy.
-Apparently I have a great aunt who curled up in a ball on the floor of their RV for their entire trip through the Rocky Mountains because she was so afraid.
-I really didn’t want that to be my story, especially since this was my first time to see the Rockies, but I was struggling with some serious anxiety about it leading up to our trip.
+I used to completely wig out when we would go over a hill.
+Especially if I couldn’t see what was coming beyond the crest of it.
+Needless to say, it made road trips a royal pain in the hiney for my parents.
+Then later my husband…poor guy.
+Apparently I have a great aunt who curled up in a ball on the floor of their RV for their entire trip through the Rocky Mountains.
+All because she was so afraid.
+I really didn’t want that to be my story.
+Especially since this was my first time to see the Rockies.
+I was struggling with some serious anxiety about it leading up to our trip.
 My only hope was that I would be so enchanted by the beauty of it all, that I would forget to be afraid.

 In spite of all my worry, fear and insecurities, Jesus came through.
 We arrived to Colorado Springs and it was awesome.
 The Rocky Mountains are positively majestic.
-The weather was beyond spectacular, and we could not have asked for a more beautiful week to drink it all in.
-We encountered ‘the more’ in so many ways, it was beyond lavish.
+We could not have asked for a more beautiful week to drink it all in.
+The weather was beyond spectacular.
+We encountered ‘the more’ in so many ways.
+It was beyond lavish!

 Craig McConnell totally called it.
-Oh my heart, there was, and is so. much. more!
+Oh my heart, there is more!
+So much more!

-We encountered more beauty, more danger, more of the gospel spoken through creation, through mountains, through more stars than I have ever seen, stunning sunsets, sleeping in, cooking together, eating together, playing some very competitive games of UNO with our boys…so much more than I could have ever dreamed up on my own.
+We encountered more beauty, more danger, more of the gospel spoken through creation, through mountains, through more stars than I have ever seen.
+Through stunning sunsets, sleeping in, cooking together, eating together.
+Not to mention playing some very competitive games of UNO with our boys.
+So much more than I could ever dream up on my own.
 Our time together as a family was so sacred.
 I have really fought the desire to give y’all a play by play of the entire week.
-However, instead of writing the Iliad and the Odyssey edition of our trip, I thought I would come back next week and share just few of the moments we captured in pictures, in which we were ushered into the more…and maybe a few of the things Jesus spoke to my heart.
+However, I guess I should not write the Iliad and the Odyssey edition of our trip.
+So instead, I thought I would come back next week.
+I’m going to share just a few of the moments we captured in pictures.
+Moments in which we were ushered into the more.
+And maybe a few of the things Jesus spoke to my heart as well.